hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 pipeline.
 The data processing pipeline is built by linking various processors.

-`Processor` is the main type whose implementation is up to the user: it contains the code of the computation to be performed by a vertex.
+The `Processor` is the main type whose implementation is up to the user: it contains the code of the computation to be performed by a vertex.
 There are a number of Processor building blocks in the Jet API which allow the user to just specify the computation logic, while the provided code